crowsi-foss/crowsi-platform/README.md

 - a mail address used to retrieve certificates from let's encrypt
 - base64 string of the certificate of the CA that signed the certificates of your edge devices (see www.crowsi.com/documentation for more details).
 You can encode a certificate into base64 on a terminal by using this command "cat ca.crt | base64"

+# dependencies
+crowsi uses cert-manager and traefik to realize its fucntionality.
+Traefik is the proxy authenticating the edge-device client and exposing the decoys over a secure https connection and cert-manager is retrieving and managing the TLS certificates from let's encrypt.
+In the following the necessary steps to install these will be described, but always checking the latest documenation of traefik and cert-manager is recomended.

+crowsi is currently tested with
+- cert-manager version 1.16.1
+- traefik version

 # deployment steps
 1. Clone or download this repository and open a terminal inside the crowsi-platform folder
 2. Install cert-manager on your kubernetes cluster.
 Run therefore the following code line

-`helm install cert-manager ./HelmTemplates/cert-manager --set installCRDs=true`
+`helm repo add cert-manager https://charts.jetstack.io` `helm install cert-manager cert-manager/cert-manager --version 1.16.1 -f ./helm/cert-manager/certmanagervalues.yaml`

-3. Install traefik on your kubernetes cluster with the values stored in traefikvalues.yaml, while adding a service annotation specifying the domain name under which your deployment endpoint shall be available.
+3. Install traefik on your kubernetes cluster with the values stored in /helm/traefik/traefikvalues.yaml, while adding a service annotation specifying the domain name under which your deployment endpoint shall be available.
 In Azure and traefik this can be done with the following command line.
 Please note that you need to chose a dns-label-name that is still available under Azure, so best choose something random and check if deployment is executed successfully.

-`helm install --values ./HelmTemplates/traefikvalues.yaml --set service.annotations."service\.beta\.kubernetes\.io/azure-dns-label-name"=someLabel traefik ./HelmTemplates/traefik`
+`helm repo add traefik https://traefik.github.io/charts` `helm install --values ./helm/traefik/traefikvalues.yaml --set service.annotations."service\.beta\.kubernetes\.io/azure-dns-label-name"=someLabel traefik traefik/traefik --version 33.0.0`

 4. Install crowsi on your kubernetes cluster, while adding the base64 string of your CA certificate, the complete dns address of your deployment endpoint and your mail address.

-`helm install --set cacrt=base64string --set dnsName=DNSAddressOfYourEndpoint --set mail=YourMail crowsi ./HelmTemplates/crowsi`
+`helm install --set cacrt=base64string --set dnsName=DNSAddressOfYourEndpoint --set mail=YourMail crowsi ./helm/crowsi`